Pyotr Andreyanov

-Pyotr Andreyanov (born 22 January 2007) is a Russian ice hockey goaltender for the Krasnaya Armiya of the Junior Hockey League (MHL).
+Pyotr Andreyanov (born 22 January 2007) is a Russian professional ice hockey goaltender for HC Sochi of the Kontinental Hockey League (KHL) while on loan from HC CSKA Moscow of the KHL.
 He was drafted 20th overall by the Columbus Blue Jackets in the 2025 NHL entry draft.

 Playing career

 During the 2024–25 season, Andreyanov played for the Krasnaya Armiya of the MHL, where he posted a 23–6–6 record, with 1.75 goals against average (GAA), .942 save percentage and three shutouts.
 He ranked second in the league in save percentage and fourth in wins and GAA.
 Entering the 2025 NHL entry draft, he was ranked the No. 1 international goaltender by NHL Central Scouting.
 On 27 June 2025, he was drafted 20th overall by the Columbus Blue Jackets in the NHL draft.

+On 10 July 2025, Andreyanov having impressed through the junior ranks in the MHL, was re-signed to a five year contract extension with CSKA Moscow.
+Having played in the Supreme Hockey League (VHL), Andreyanov was loaned by CSKA to fellow KHL club, HC Sochi, for the 2026–27 season on 3 September 2026.